Quantitative localization and comparison of invariant distances of domains in $\mathbb C^n$: Proofs of Theorems , , and

-\begin{proof} The squeezing function $z\mapsto \sigma_D(z)$ is a holomorphically invariant function with values between $0$ and $1$ that measures how much the domain $D$ looks like a ball seen from $z$.
+Recall that the squeezing function for a domain $G$, $z\mapsto \sigma_G(z)$, is a holomorphically invariant function with values between $0$ and $1$ that measures how much $G$ looks like a ball when seen from $z$.
 For a more precise definition and properties, see \cite{FW}, \cite{NTr} and references therein.
 The salient fact for us is (see e.g. \cite[p.
 1361]{NTr})

-\cite[Theorem 1]{NTr}, itself springing from \cite{FW}, implies that if $D$ is strictly pseudoconvex with boundary of class $\mathcal C^{k,\eps}$, $k\in \{2,3\}$, $0<\eps\le 1$, then there exists $C>0$ such that
+\cite[Theorem 1]{NTr}, itself springing from \cite{FW}, implies that if $G$ is strictly pseudoconvex with boundary of class $\mathcal C^{k,\eps}$, $k\in \{2,3\}$, $0<\eps\le 1$, then there exists $C>0$ such that